ojitha/ojitha.github.io/_posts/2025-02-26-Lua-pandoc-filter-for-inex-references.md

 Lua filter used in Pandoc 3.6.3.
 This blog has solutions for:

-- Creating Glossary for ePub ver 3 book
+- Creating a glossary for ePub ver 3 book
 - GitHub style alerts

 <!--more-->